Ma-Marcinowski/Verificational-Model/README.md

 ### 0. Introduction

 * #### 0.1.
-The objective of author's repository was to introduce a method for verification of offline handwritten documents authorship by artificial neural networks (through classification of preprocessed image pairs to positive `same author` or negative `different authors` class).
+The objective of author's repository was to introduce varying methods for verification of offline handwritten documents authorship by artificial neural networks (through classification of preprocessed image pairs to positive `same author` or negative `different authors` class).
+The purpose of such methods, models and experiments as decribed below, is to allow empirical background for scientific analysis of machine learning methods developed in the field of computational forensics.

 * #### 0.2.
 Author's assumptions were that: